Resource 2.1.1 - Broadcast Radio Cases

-- Access: Some students do not have access to radios, even though many households have them.
-Some of those who have radios often run out of batteries, especially in rural areas.
+- Access: There are students who have no access to radios even though many households have radios.
+Some of those who possess radios often run out of batteries, especially in rural areas.

 - Broadcast schedules: Some students have complained about the broadcast schedules.
-Botswana has only one central radio station, so not every program has a time slot suitable for its target audience.
+Botswana has only one central radio station and, as a result, not every program receives a suitable time slot for its target audience.

 The Case of St. Lucia

-The program's effects were assessed through analyses of data from nationally representative pretest and posttest surveys, focus-group discussions, and other qualitative and quantitative sources.
-Among 1,238 respondents to the posttest survey, 35% had listened to Apwe Plezi, with significant effects on several knowledge, attitude, and behavior variables.
-Apwe Plezi increased listeners' awareness of contraceptives, improved their attitudes toward fidelity and family relations, and caused them to adopt family planning methods.
+The program's effects were assessed through analyses of data from nationally representative pretest and posttest surveys, focus-group discussions and other qualitative and quantitative sources.
+Among 1,238 respondents to the posttest survey, 35% had listened to Apwe Plezi, with significant effects on several knowledge, attitude and behavior variables.
+Apwe Plezi influenced listeners to increase their awareness of contraceptives, improve important attitudes about fidelity and family relations, and adopt family planning methods.